website logo

 What you'll need

-You'll need some hardware, some software and a Storj DCS account for this project.
+You'll need some hardware, some software and a Storj account for this project.

 Hardware required